 In addition BBC TV provides general broadcast reportage for the Festival.
 Radio coverage over the Festival weekend and after the Festival is on 6Music, Radio 1, Radio 2, 1Xtra, and Radio 5 Live.
 TV coverage is live on BBC2, with concert specials on BBC4.
 There is also coverage on interactive TV (using the ‘red button’) and in the new media sphere.
 On the web over 80 sets from individual artists will be streamed live on bbc.co.uk/glastonbury, reflecting the exciting diversity of the Festival.

 The Festival retains all webcast/internet rights to the Festival.
 Any live web content from the Festival must be specifically agreed in advance with the Festival.
 The Festival’s own website is at www.glastonburyfestivals.co.uk.
 The BBC Glastonbury website is a www.bbc.co.uk/glastonbury.

-Our official media sponsors are The Guardian and our mobile partner is Orange.
+Our official media sponsors are The Guardian and our telecommunications technology partner is EE.
 We also work with Southampton Solent University who provide HD news coverage and film of some artists on the Sonic stage in Silver Hayes and The Leftfield as well as making a series of short films from the Festival.
-The Festival’s Worthy FM broadcasts live on-site to the 177,500 guests at the Festival.
+The Festival’s Worthy FM radio station broadcasts live on-site to the Festival.

-Glastonbury Television manages the international television rights to the Festival: A number of ‘highlights’ programmes are sold internationally by BBC Worldwide and BBC Radio International manages our international radio distribution.
-Some of The Festival’s archive programmes (from 1994 to 2009) are licensed by DCD (see www.dcdrights.com).
+Glastonbury Television manages the international television rights to the Festival: A number of ‘highlights’ programmes are sold internationally by BBC Worldwide.

 You cannot undertake any form of filming or photography on-site for commercial purposes without our express permission.